Pradyumna-yes/Roommate-Pairing-ML-Model/README.md

 - One-hot encoding of categorical features.
 - Creation of composite scores by averaging related features.

-## Modeling
+## Modeling with Cosine Similarity

-The project uses a Support Vector Machine (SVM) for classification.
+This project uses a Cosine Similarity model to assess compatibility.
 The steps include:
-- Splitting the data into training and testing sets.
-- Defining a preprocessing pipeline for numerical and categorical features.
-- Training the SVM model on the processed data.
+- Converting feature vectors into a suitable format.
+- Calculating cosine similarity between pairs of vectors.
-- Predicting compatibility scores for the test set.
+- Predicting compatibility based on similarity scores.

 ## Evaluation

 The model's performance is evaluated using:
+- Similarity Scores
-- Accuracy
+- Accuracy of predictions based on predefined thresholds
-- Precision
-- Recall
-- ROC Curve and AUC

 ## Results

-The results section highlights the performance of the model in predicting roommate compatibility, including metrics such as accuracy, precision, recall, and the ROC curve.
+The results section highlights the performance of the model in predicting roommate compatibility, including metrics such as similarity scores and accuracy.

 ## Usage